Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tgraph_3.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

 Add one more point so that the four points make a square.
-Write down the coordinates of this fourth point and label it 𝐷.
+Write down the coordinates of this fourth point and label it $D$.

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Add one more point so that the four points make a square.
-Write down the coordinates of this fourth point and label it 𝐷.
+Write down the coordinates of this fourth point and label it $D$.
 </code></pre>
 </div>